jkaye2012/jackal-lisp/docs/sahara/execution-context.md

 move data between the heap and the data stack, allowing compilers to define the lifetime of data as it moves through the execution of a program.

-## Return stack
+## Call stack

-The return stack contains the addresses of functions as they're invoked within the VM.
-This allows execution to easily continue at the appropriate point upon completion of function execution.
+The call stack contains the return addresses of functions as they're invoked within the VM and provides storage for function-local variables.
+Values can be loaded to and from the data stack into the call stack using specialized instructions.

 ## Heap